-Make the tough decision.
+Make the tough decisions.
 Right or wrong, a tough decision changes the dynamic and moves things in a new direction.
 Making tough decisions brings clarity for moving forward.
 With wisdom and practice your decision making can improve and you will make far more good decisions than poor ones.

 If the buck stops with you, step forward and decide.
 We often know the right decision early on.
 Further procrastination only increases anxiety and frustration on the part of those affected.

 Clarity is of paramount importance to an individual or an organization.
 When things are clear, you can move forward with assurance and focus.
 A whole line of smaller decisions suddenly fit and can be handled quickly.
 Don’t let fear paralyze you.
 Take your role as a decision maker as a call to be decisive.